Trump executive order aims to rename the Department of Defense as the Department of War

-WASHINGTON (AP) — President Donald Trump signed an executive order Friday aiming to rebrand the Department of Defense as the Department of War — a long-telegraphed move aimed at projecting American military toughness around the globe.
+WASHINGTON (AP) — After months of campaigning for the Nobel Peace Prize, President Donald Trump sent a sharply different message on Friday when he signed an executive order aimed at rebranding the Department of Defense as the Department of War.

-“It's a much more appropriate name, especially in light of where the world is right now,” Trump said.
-He said the previous name was “woke.”
+Trump said the switch was intended to signal to the world that the United States was a force to be reckoned with, and he complained that the Department of Defense’s name was “woke.”

-The order comes as some of Trump's closest supporters on Capitol Hill proposed legislation that would codify the new name into law, with Congress having the sole power to establish, shutter and rename federal departments.
-Absent a change in law, Trump will authorize the Pentagon to use secondary titles.
+“I think it sends a message of victory.
+I think it sends, really, a message of strength,” Trump said of the change as he authorized the Department of War as a secondary title for the Pentagon.

 Sens.
 Rick Scott, R-Fla., and Mike Lee, R-Utah, are introducing companion legislation in the Senate.